OisinWrites/Battleships-Legacy/README.md

         Results: Full ship targeted means new emoji, and ships left tracker counts down.

         Error: When auto placing ships, if a ship over laps another, the code randomises the segments position but not the whole ship, leaving parts of the same ship scattered across the board.
+        Method: Created raise statemnets to handle this error in manual placement.
+        Result: Player is invited to reenter coordinates for ship position.

 # Validation
 Ran code from all files through PEP8 linter